kevinkre/InspireMusic/README.md

 ## Introduction
 > [!Note]
 > This repo contains the algorithm infrastructure and some simple examples.
+Currently only support English text prompts.

 > [!Tip]
 > To explore the performance, please refer to [InspireMusic Demo Page](https://iris2c.github.io/InspireMusic).
 We will open-source InspireMusic models and HuggingFace Space soon.